Pedro Almodóvar: 2019–present

 In July 2020, Agustín Almodóvar announced that his brother had finished the script for his next full-length feature Parallel Mothers during the COVID-19 pandemic lockdown.
-Once again starring Penelope Cruz, the drama turns on two mothers who give birth the same day and follows their parallel lives over their first and second years raising their children.
-Madres paralelas began shooting in February 2021 and opened the 78th Venice International Film Festival where Cruz won the Volpi Cup for Best Actress.
-The film has received near universal acclaim with David Rooney of The Hollywood Reporter writing, "It’s a testament to the consummate gifts of one of the world’s most treasured filmmakers — now entering the fifth decade of a career still going strong — that he can constantly delight your eye with no risk of losing your involvement in the emotional lives of characters he so clearly adores."
+Starring Penelope Cruz, the drama turns on two mothers who give birth the same day and follows their parallel lives over their first and second years raising their children.
+The film began shooting in February 2021 and opened the 78th Venice International Film Festival where Cruz won the Volpi Cup for Best Actress.
+The film has received near universal acclaim with David Rooney of The Hollywood Reporter writing, "It's a testament to the consummate gifts of one of the world's most treasured filmmakers — now entering the fifth decade of a career still going strong — that he can constantly delight your eye with no risk of losing your involvement in the emotional lives of characters he so clearly adores."
 The film has been nominated for the Golden Globe Award and Independent Spirit Award for Best International Film.

-The shoot delayed Almodóvar's previously announced feature-length adaptation of Lucia Berlin's short story collection A Manual for Cleaning Women starring Cate Blanchett which is set to be his first feature in English.
+The shoot delayed Almodóvar's previously announced feature-length adaptation of Lucia Berlin's short story collection A Manual for Cleaning Women starring Cate Blanchett which had been set to be his first feature in English.
+During the COVID-19 pandemic Almodóvar directed the short film The Human Voice (2020) starring Tilda Swinton.
+The short, which was based on the Jean Cocteau play of the same name, premiered at the 77th Venice International Film Festival.
+He directed another short film Strange Way of Life (2023), a Western drama starring Ethan Hawke and Pedro Pascal.
+The film premiered at the 2023 Cannes Film Festival to positive reviews and was released in theatres by Sony Pictures Classics.